-You can’t go wrong with this simple island-style Pan Seared Salmon with Homemade Sweet and Sour Sauce!
+You can’t go wrong with this simple island-style Sweet and Sour Salmon!
 It’s quick and easy and perfectly delicious!
 Serve this sweet salmon dish with rice and a side of sauteed peppers, onions and fresh pineapple, and you’ve got a meal people won’t forget.

 Pan Seared Salmon with Sweet and Sour Sauce